harrewarre/harrewijnen-net/src/wwwroot/content/valheim-linux-server.md

 ## Wrapping up

-At this point you should be able to use the public IP of the server to starting playing!
-I don't know much about the resources required to keep everthing running smoothly but I've been running a server on a fairly modest 2-core/8GB Ram Linux (Standard D2as_v4 on Azure) VM that can easily host a 4 player game.
-Have fun!
+At this point you should be able to use the public IP of your server to starting playing!
+I don't know much about the resources required to keep everthing running smoothly but I've been running a server on a fairly modest 2-core/8GB RAM Linux (`Standard D2as_v4` on Azure) VM that can easily host a 4 player game.

+Now go forth and play the viking game with your friends on your very own Valheim server!